Chen Lip Keong: Career

 Chen's career started as a medical doctor of general practice.

 In 1994, Chen was the first to win the casino license from Cambodia.

-Chen is the CEO of NagaCorp, parent company of NagaWorld casino resort complex in Phnom Penh.
+Chen was the CEO of NagaCorp, parent company of NagaWorld casino resort complex in Phnom Penh.
 Chen also built Naga2, a twin tower.
 They are connected by NagaCity Walk, an underground shopping mall.

-Personal life
+Death

-Chen's wife is Puan Sri Lee Chou Sarn.
-They have three sons, Chen Yiy Hwuan, Chen Yepern and Chen Yiy Fon.
+Chen Lip Keong died in the United States on 8 December 2023, at the age of 75.